Gluten Free Crepes

 Simple & Delicious Crepes, Sweet or Savory

 Adapt this basic, yet versatile, recipe to suit your needs.
 Add your favorite extract, sugars, and herbs to create a signature crepe dish your family will love.
 You may also switch out some of the Flour Farm flour and add oat flour or buckwheat flour for a heartier flavor.
-To make sweet crepes, add 1 tsp of organic pure vanilla extract and 2 tsp of organic cane sugar or honey to our mix.
+To make sweet gluten free crepes, add 1 tsp of organic pure vanilla extract and 2 tsp of organic cane sugar or honey to our mix.
 Your crepe may turn out a little darker after adding sugar.

 Thank you, Martha Holmberg

 We can’t take credit for the original recipe – the honor belongs to Martha Holmberg.
 Her cookbook, Crepes: 50 Savory and Sweet Recipes, graces a shelf in our library.
 Our recipe is an adaptation of her Versatile Crepe recipe to fit our specifications using our Flour Farm flour.
 Thank you Ms. Holmberg for inspiring us every time we open your book.

 Please let us know how our Flour Farm gluten free Crepes turned out for you.
 There is a space provided for ratings and comments below the recipe.
 We love to receive feedback!

 An important note: this recipe successfully uses Flour Farm Organic Gluten Free Flour Blend.
 This may be purchased through our website or through our partners: Amazon.com & Azure Standard.
 If you choose to make this with another flour blend, please note that your results may differ.